-When the medical experts change their minds, it can be confusing for the rest of us.
+When medical experts change their minds, the rest of us may become confused.
 One such flip-flop that has puzzled a lot of people concerns calcium supplements.

 For years, doctors urged their older patients, especially women, to take high doses of calcium to maintain bone strength.
 It seemed logical: after all, bones contain calcium, so why wouldn’t you take extra calcium if you wanted to avoid weak and broken bones?

 The only trouble is that recommendations based on theory don’t always work out so well in practice.
-Recent studies of calcium intake from food or supplements do not show that extra calcium protects people from osteoporosis or bone fracture.
-While people who get too little calcium may be at risk, taking high-dose calcium supplements may be counterproductive (Maturitas, Jan.
+Studies of calcium intake from supplements do not show that extra calcium protects people from osteoporosis or bone fracture.
+While people who get too little calcium may be at risk, taking high-dose calcium supplements may also be counterproductive (Maturitas, Jan.
 2018).
-No wonder this reader has questions:
+No wonder readers have questions:

 What Is the Story on Calcium Supplements?